SzymonParol/Thermo-brew-control/README.md

 - **Encoder and Button:** For intuitive manual controls.
 - **Mobile App Integration:** Using ESP8266 for remote monitoring and adjustments.

-## Contribution
-Contributions are welcome!
-Feel free to fork this repository, make changes, and submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact
-For any questions or suggestions, please feel free to reach out via [szymon.parol@outlook.com].
+For any questions or suggestions, please feel free to reach out via szymon.parol@outlook.com.